cloux/cloux.github.io/init/index.md

  * Known to be stable, and not "getting in your way"
  * Well known, documented, and supported
- * lot of community help
+ * Lots of community help

 **Cons:**